Understand guideline and funding cycles

 - Impact of resource competition on stability in the region

 MacArthur does not respond on an ad hoc basis to unsolicited letters of inquiry (LOI) on the Asia Security Initiative, but will consider them twice a year; deadlines are June 1 and December 1.
+LOIs received between the bi-annual deadlines will be retained for consideration in the upcoming round.
 We review LOIs in an open and competitive process, and we will request a limited number of full proposals based on this review.
 Learn about the format for Letters of Inquiry.
 We will issue initial responses within three months of each deadline.
 Please note it can take up to seven months to receive a final decision.